MIIS: A Markdown File-based CMS for IIS and Azure

 - Serve plain HTML from Markdown (use as a simple Markdown handler) with custom CSS

-- Out of the box support for all the most common markdown file extensions:
+- Out of the box support for

 Your Markdown-based site running in less than 30 seconds: